3lc-ai/ultralytics/ultralytics/utils/tlc/README.md

 In the background, 3LC will create `tlc.Table`s and collect metrics with the trained model after training completes, which can be opened in the 3LC Dashboard.

-> **⚠️ NOTE:** Make sure not to have your calling script in the same directory as the cloned `ultralytics` repository.
+> **⚠️ NOTE:** If you installed from source from a cloned source, make sure not to have your calling script in the same directory as the cloned `ultralytics` repository.
 If they are in the same directory, Python will directly import the module instead of the installed package, causing `import ultralytics` to fail.

 ## Dataset specification